aussieaddons/web/drm.md

 Kodi on the Xbox One is subject to the same security restrictions as Kodi installed on Windows from the Windows Store, where we are unable to load the Widevine DRM library.
 There is no away around this limitation, so we are unable to provide any Widevine DRM support to the Xbox One.

-### Android / Android TV
+### Android and Android TV

 Android can be supported by native Widevine support that is included within the Android operating system itself, but does require an _official_ device that includes the Widevine support from Google.
 This generally includes handsets TV boxes TVs from brand-name manufacturers.

-This generally means that many cheap Android _sticks_ from China won't include this support.
+This generally means that many cheap Android devices from China won't include this support, or support is broken.
+In some cases, using a third party firmware can break DRM decoding support.

 Devices that we have had great success with, and recommend are:
  * NVIDIA Shield TV